Counselling & Support for Pregnancy Loss

-At our counselling clinic, we see clients going through many types of pregnancy loss such as a chemical pregnancy, blighted ovum, molar pregnancy, miscarriage, ectopic pregnancy, vanishing twin, termination for medical reasons, and stillbirth.
-Pregnancy loss has significant impacts on a person's life.
-Together with your therapist, you can learn how to navigate your grief and move forward.
+Our team of counsellors supports clients going through many types of pregnancy loss such as a chemical pregnancy, blighted ovum, molar pregnancy, miscarriage, ectopic pregnancy, vanishing twin, termination for medical reasons, and stillbirth.
+Pregnancy loss has significant impacts on a person’s life.
+Together with your therapist, you can learn how to navigate your grief and integrate it into your life.

 “My body has failed me”